keithkim/BlockServer-IO-Lib/README.md

-BSF-Lib
+IO-Lib
 =======

-An IO library for .bsf (blockserver format) files.
+An IO library used by the BlockServer project.